 Every Camp utilizes electronic check-in/out.
 Parents must accompany their child into Camp each day and swipe the key fob that has been assigned to each camper.
 If your child had a pool membership or has attended Camp in the past, they have an assigned key fob.
 Theses scan fobs can be used year to year, pool to Summer Day Camp.
 There is a question in the online registration process that asks if a new key fob is needed.
 Please check yes accordingly.
 New key fob cards are distributed at Parent Orientations or given to you on the first day your child attends SDC.
 Camp staff scans your fob each day, upon arrival and departure from Camp.
 If you arrive or depart at an off-site location, staff enters your arrival or departure manually upon return to Camp.
 The first ten days of Camp are electronically pre-loaded to your Camper’s card upon registration, whether the card is newly issued or used from a previous year.
 Staff typically lets you know how many days remain on your scan card, however it is the responsibility of the parent/guardian to ensure that there are days on your scan fob BEFORE arrival at Camp.
 If you arrive at SDC and you do not have available days, you will be asked to call the office (8am-5pm) to purchase days or to add days to your card via your smartphone while you are still at Camp.
 Your child is not be permitted to remain at Camp if there are no days on your scan card or while you obtain days via phone or internet.
 You must stay with your child until you have purchased additional Camp days.

-Registration begins (online only) on Friday, February 1st (6am) at https://parks.uaoh.net.
+Registration begins (online only) at //parks.uaoh.net.
 The registration fee is $100 per resident child and $120 per non-resident child.
 This fee is non- refundable, non-transferrable and cannot be credited to your household.
 Please register at your earliest convenience, as all three SDC locations have quickly filled to capacity for six straight years.
 Upon registering for SDC, you will enter your credit card information to pay for the registration fee and the mandatory initial ten days of Summer Day Camp for a total of $420/Resident or $440/Non-Resident.
 All fees paid in the registration process are non- refundable, non-transferrable, cannot be credited to your household and cannot be transferred to siblings or other Campers.
 The daily fee is $32 per Camper.

 You may drop-off and pick-up your child at SDC at any time during the course of the day.
 You may even drop-off and pick-up your child at the pool and/or a field trip location, however the adult bringing or calling for a child at an off-site location MUST make personal/direct contact with a leader (preferably the Camp Director /Asst.
 Director) to let them know that your child has arrived or is departing from SDC.
 On days of required field trips, Campers who do not wish to attend the field trip must be picked-up prior to the scheduled departure time.